stufreen/animol/readme.md

 # Animol

-A very lightweight (~2KB minimized and gzipped) animation library with a Greensock-like API.
+A very lightweight (~2KB minimized and gzipped) JavaScript animation library with a Greensock-like API.

 ## API